HakonHarnes/wasm-obf/miner/README.md

-# webminerpool
+# Miner

-**Complete sources** for a Cryptonight (diverse variants, without randomX) webminer.

-###
+This folder contains source code for a CryptoNight web miner that supports various CryptoNight variants, excluding RandomX.

-_The server_ is written in **C#**, **optionally calling C**-routines to check hashes calculated by the clients.
-It acts as a proxy server for common pools.
+The server is developed using C# and can optionally call C-routines to verify hashes computed by clients.
+It functions as a proxy server for popular mining pools.

-_The client_ runs in the browser using javascript and webassembly.
-**websockets** are used for the connection between the client and the server, **webassembly** to perform hash calculations, **web workers** for threads.
+The client operates within a browser, utilizing JavaScript and WebAssembly.
+WebSockets facilitate the connection between the client and the server, while WebAssembly handles hash computations and web workers manage threads.

-There is a **docker** file available.
-See below.

-# Is RandomX supported?

-No. At the moment there is no efficient way to implement this in the browser.

-The strategy is to rely on coins which are more easily mined in the browser.
-Pools like moneroocean.stream let you mine them in direct exchange for Monero.

-# Supported algorithms
+## Supported Algorithms

 | #   | xmrig short notation | webminerpool internal          | description                                      |
 | --- | -------------------- | ------------------------------ | ------------------------------------------------ |